anyscale/templates/templates/batch-llm/README.md

 ```

 ### Monitoring Dataset execution
-In the Ray Dashboard tab, navigate to the Jobs page, click your job, and open the "Ray Data Overview" section to view the details of the batch inference execution:
+For more info about your dataset execution, navigate to `Ray Dashboard > Jobs` in the UI.
+Click your job, and open the "Ray Data Overview" section to view the details of the batch inference execution:

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/batch-llm/assets/ray-data-jobs.png" width=900px/>